 And I’m asking for your support, because we have a race on our hands:

-Two Republicans, one a self-described Tea Party candidate, have filed papers to run against me.
-I look forward to a spirited campaign that offers profoundly different priorities and platforms, visions and values.
+A self-described Tea Party candidate is running against me.
+This is a campaign offering profoundly different priorities and platforms, visions and values.

 Here is what we need to accomplish, and what I stand for: